acqajar/usc_fall2018/usc_fall_2018/week_1/notes_w1.md

 db.query({"`embedded_document.field`": value})
 ```

 Now that you have the basics of how to query an embedded document and some udnerstanding of what it is, try the following exercises.
-All of them are using the `nobel` database.
+All of them are using the `laureates` database.

-* #### How many nobel laureates have won it in the physics category? (ex.1)
+* #### How many laureates laureates have won it in the physics category? (ex.1)
 <!-- db.laureates.find({'prizes.category':"physics"}).count() -->

-* #### How many nobel laureates have won it in the chemistry category after the year 1910?
+* #### How many laureates laureates have won it in the chemistry category after the year 1910?
 Sort by year descending.(ex.2)
 <!-- db.laureates.find({'prizes.category':"chemistry", 'prizes.year': {$gt:"1910"}}).sort({"prizes.year": -1}).limit(5) -->

-* #### How many nobel laureates have won it in the physics category where the affiliation country is France? (ex.3)
+* #### How many laureates laureates have won it in the physics category where the affiliation country is France? (ex.3)
 <!-- db.laureates.find({'prizes.category':"chemistry", 'prizes.affiliations.country': "France" }).count() -->

-* #### List all the [`distinct`](https://docs.mongodb.com/manual/reference/method/db.collection.distinct/) affiliation countries are there for nobel prize winners? (ex.4)
+* #### List all the [`distinct`](https://docs.mongodb.com/manual/reference/method/db.collection.distinct/) affiliation countries are there for laureates prize winners? (ex.4)

 <!-- db.laureates.distinct('prizes.affiliations.country')  -->